 Studies have shown that having an established routine can have a huge impact on a child’s sense of self.
 This doesn’t mean always sticking to the schedule; it just means having a broadly set routine.
-For instance, having meals at the same time each day, going to bed at a specific time, having a Sunday afternoon routine, things like that.
-It helps to subconsciously instill good habits and discipline, both of which can be hugely important later in life.
+For instance, having meals at the same time each day, going to bed at a specific time, having a Sunday afternoon routine, etc. It helps to subconsciously instill good habits and discipline, both of which can be hugely important later in life.
+Experts indicate that routine gives kids emotional security and helps them learn expectations and time management early on.

 Positive Mindset

-There are plenty of things that can contribute to overall success, but if there’s one thing that virtually all successful people possess, it’s a positive mindset.
-How you talk to yourself can be the difference between saying “I can do that” and “I can’t do that.”
+Plenty of things contribute to overall success, but a positive mindset is one thing that virtually all successful people possess.
+How you talk to yourself can be the difference between saying “I can do that” and “I can’t do that”.
 Whichever you say, you are correct.
 It largely comes down to belief.
-You can ensure your child speaks to themselves in friendly terms by teaching the importance of a positive mindset — and how to do it.
+Encourage your child to speak kindly to themselves by teaching the importance of a positive mindset — and how to do it.
 Depending on their age, that could be as simple as catching them when they say something negative to themselves.
+Encourage hopeful self-talk and model optimism in daily moments — children learn mindset from how we respond to challenges.

 Be a Great Role Model